mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/limitations/index.md

 - If a configuration update is initiated, all out-of-band modifications will be overwritten during the rolling update.

 Prometheus also does not offer durable long-term storage, anomaly detection, automatic horizontal scaling and user management.
-Prometheus is not a dashboarding solution, it features a simple UI for experimentation with PromQL queries but relies on Grafana for dashboarding, adding some additional setup complexity.
+Prometheus is not a dashboarding solution, it features a simple UI for experimentation with PromQL queries but relies on Grafana for dashboarding.

 ## Push Gateway